-A. Per the draft Charter, the City would include all land once you cross the fixed bridge across the Skidaway Narrows onto Skidaway Island.
+A. Per the Charter, the City would include all land once you cross the fixed bridge across the Skidaway Narrows onto Skidaway Island.
 This would include South Harbor, Modena, The Marshes, The Village, etc., but would not include Green Island.

-Q. Why are WE looking at incorporation?
+Q. Why are we looking at incorporation now?

 A. Discussion dates back to at least the early 2000s.
 More recently, the current project began in earnest in 2014 during the update of our Landings Association Strategic Plan, presented in the 2015 Strategic Plan Town Hall Meeting.
 The rationale for exploring incorporation, excerpted from the 2015 Strategic Plan, follows: